wayoda/LedControl/docs/hardware.rst

 A complete schematic
 ++++++++++++++++++++
 A detailed schematic showing all the components is simply too large for the computer screen.
-But clicking the link below will open a new browser window with a schematic in print resolution.
-It shows the wiring for 2 cascaded ``MAX72XX``.
+Click the image below for a schematic in print resolution.
+It shows the complete wiring for 2 cascaded ``MAX72XX``.
 One drives a plain matrix and the other a 7-segment display.

 .. image:: MAX72XX_Schematic.jpg